duelingbenjos/rocketswap/docs/guide.md

 5. From here we can do a few things:
     A. At the bottom we can see some of the stats for the pair selected — how much is one compared to the other which will determine how much we can add to the pool.
 As you can see in my example I have a lot more DOUG than TAU and they are a similar price, so I will run out of TAU before I run out of DOUG
     B. Feel free to click on either MAX and see the result or you can enter a figure into either box to see the result.
 In my example I am adding 50 TAU and it automatically populates the DOUG as 61
-    C. After you are happy with the amount you are adding to the pool click Add Supply
+    C. After you are happy with the amount you are adding to the pool click *Add Supply*

-6. Read and verify the details on the popup then click Confirm Add Supply.
+6. Read and verify the details on the popup then click *Confirm Add Supply*.

 7. For first time users to liquidity pools there will be a popup from the Lamden Wallet for you to authorise the contract action.
 (Sorry did not get a screen shot).
 Read and accept to proceed.